 There is a massive misconception that SEO is expensive, and you need to do a lot of it to get results.
 The truth is that many mom-and-pop stores that have brick-and-mortar locations don’t need to spend a ton on SEO.

-In reality, after the website is built out for less than $1000, most companies can have their businesses listed in directories and gain some valuable links from locally trusted sources.
+In reality, after the website is built out for less than $1000, most companies will be listed in directories.
+This way, your businesses can also and gain some valuable links from locally trusted sources.
 This would help them be more discoverable online and attract new customers.